sdyear/opensync-openwrt/README.md

 After cloning this repository, change directory into the cloned repository and fetch the submodules:

 ```
-cd opensync-openwrt
+cd opensync-OpenWrt
 git submodule update --init
 ```
-An example target OpenWRT layer is provided in `opensync/vendor/ath79`, this can be modified to suport other OpenWRT targets with some relativly small changes.
+An example target OpenWRT layer is provided in `opensync/vendor/ath79`, this can be modified to support other OpenWRT targets with some relatively small changes.

 1. Copy `vendor/ath79` to `vendor/<new_target>`
 2. Modify `build/vendor-arch.mk`, replacing "ATH79" and "ath79" with the new name